JoselineGit/JoselineDelgadillo/README.md

 ## Let's Connect

 I'm passionate about work that centers community voices, uses data to drive real decisions, and builds systems that actually serve families.
-If you're working on something in that space — or looking for someone who can bridge research, strategy, and execution — I'd love to connect.
+If you're working on something in that space, or looking for someone who can bridge research, strategy, and execution — I'd love to connect.

 📧 **Joseline7144@gmail.com**